jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 After all these changes you have to re-create all day records.
 The easiest way to do so is:
 Create scheduler task of type "Create/Update Days" if not already exists.
 Execute that task.

+We have removed our own TypoLink ViewHelper as it is not needed anymore since TYPO3 7.6.
+Please change all e2:link.typolink VHs of your templates into f:link.typolink.